coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

         }
         setSearchboxPlaceholderText();
     } else {
-        //Here you will be able to use the Coveo.$ selector in January 2017.
+        //Here you will be able to use the Coveo.$ selector later in 2017.
 At the moment, the framework will only accept an html element var searchBoxElement = document.getElementById('@Model.SearchboxId');
         // Register the search box as an external component var searchOptionsForSearchBox = {